jeremysb1/website/README.md

 - Update the projects
 - Add another way for folks to contact me
-- Spice up the design some more
+- Spice up the design
 - More humor